-Information and communications technology (ICT) is a competitive and private sector-driven industry, with a total of 70 local exchange carriers and nine cellular mobile radio service providers nationwide as of 2011.
-Teledensity in 2012 was at around seven installed lines per 100 Filipinos.
+Information and communications technology (ICT) is a competitive and private sector-driven industry, with a total of 70 local exchange carriers and nine cellular mobile radio service providers nationwide as of 20115.
+Teledensity in 2012 was at around seven installed lines per 100 Filipinos6.
 In the same year,

-&lt;sup>2 Based on an interview conducted with Local Water Utilities Administration (LWUA).
+2 Based on an interview conducted with Local Water Utilities Administration (LWUA).
 July 2013.

-&lt;sup>3 Raw data retrieved from 2009 registration data of the National Water Resources Board.
+3 Raw data retrieved from 2009 registration data of the National Water Resources Board.

-&lt;sup>4 Raw data retrieved from the Department of Energy.
+4 Raw data retrieved from the Department of Energy.

-&lt;sup>5 Raw data retrieved from the National Telecommunications Commission there were 106.7 mobile phones per 100 Filipinos, while internet usage was at 36.24 percent.
-Meanwhile, fixed broadband subscription was at 2.2 subscribers per 100 Filipinos.
+5 Raw data retrieved from the National Telecommunications Commission there were 106.7 mobile phones per 100 Filipinos, while internet usage was at 36.24 percent.
+Meanwhile, fixed broadband subscription was at 2.2 subscribers per 100 Filipinos7.

-&lt;sup>6 Raw data retrieved from the Department of Science and Technology-ICT Data and Statistics and
+6 Raw data retrieved from the Department of Science and Technology-ICT Data and Statistics and